-- 7. The effect of the subsidised imports shall be assessed in relation to the production of the Community industry of the like product when available data permit the separate identification of that production on the basis of such criteria as the production process, producers' sales and profits.
-If such separate identification of that production is not possible, the effects of the subsidised imports shall be assessed by examination of the production of the narrowest group or range of products including the like product, for which the necessary information can be provided. - 8.
-A determination of a threat of material injury shall be based on facts and not merely on allegations, conjecture or remote possibility.
-The change in circumstances which would create a situation in which the subsidy would cause injury must be clearly foreseen and imminent.
+7. The effect of the subsidised imports shall be assessed in relation to the production of the Union industry of the like product when available data permit the separate identification of that production on the basis of criteria such as the production process, producers' sales and profits.
+If such separate identification of that production is not possible, the effects of the subsidised imports shall be assessed by examination of the production of the narrowest group or range of products, including the like product, for which the necessary information can be provided.

+8. A determination of a threat of material injury shall be based on facts and not merely on allegations, conjecture or remote possibility.
+The change in circumstances which would create a situation in which the subsidy would cause injury must have been clearly foreseen and must be imminent.

-In making a determination regarding the existence of a threat of material injury, consideration should be given to, inter alia, such factors as:
+In making a determination regarding the existence of a threat of material injury, consideration should be given to factors such as:

-- (a) the nature of the subsidy or subsidies in question and the trade effects likely to arise there from; - (b) a significant rate of increase of subsidised imports into the Community market indicating the likelihood of substantially increased imports; - (c) sufficient freely disposable capacity of the exporter or an imminent substantial increase in such capacity indicating the likelihood of substantially increased subsidised exports to the Community, account being taken of the availability of other export markets to absorb any additional exports; - (d) whether imports are entering at prices that would, to a significant degree, depress prices or prevent price increases which otherwise would have occurred, and would probably increase demand for further imports; and - (e) inventories of the product being investigated.
+- (a) the nature of the subsidy or subsidies in question and the trade effects likely to arise therefrom; - (b) a significant rate of increase of subsidised imports into the Union market indicating the likelihood of substantially increased imports; - (c) whether there is sufficient freely disposable capacity on the part of the exporter or an imminent and substantial increase in such capacity indicating the likelihood of substantially increased subsidised exports to the Union, account being taken of the availability of other export markets to absorb any additional exports; - (d) whether imports are entering at prices that would, to a significant degree, depress prices or prevent price increases which otherwise would have occurred, and would probably increase demand for further imports; - (e) inventories of the product being investigated.

-Not one of the factors listed above by itself can necessarily give decisive guidance but the totality of the factors considered must lead to the conclusion that further subsidised exports are imminent and that, unless protective action is taken, material injury will occur.
+No one of the factors listed above by itself can necessarily give decisive guidance, but the totality of the factors considered shall be such as to lead to the conclusion that further subsidised exports are imminent and that, unless protective action is taken, material injury will occur.

-Definition of Community industry
+Definition of Union industry

-- 1. For the purposes of this Regulation, the term 'Community industry' shall be interpreted as referring to the Community producers as a whole of the like products or to those of them whose collective output of the products constitutes a major proportion, as defined in Article 10(6), of the total Community production of those products, except that: - (a) when producers are related to the exporters or importers, or are themselves importers of the allegedly subsidised product, the term 'Community industry' may be interpreted as referring to the rest of the producers; - (b) in exceptional circumstances the territory of the Community may, for the production in question, be divided into two or more competitive markets and the producers within each market may be regarded as a separate industry if: - (i) the producers within such a market sell all or almost all of their production of the product in question in that market; and - (ii) the demand in that market is not to any substantial degree met by producers of the product in question located elsewhere in the Community.
+1. For the purposes of this Regulation, the term 'Union industry' shall be interpreted as referring to the Union producers as a whole of the like products or to those of them whose collective output of the products constitutes a major proportion, as defined in Article 10(6), of the total Union production of those products, except that:

+- (a) when producers are related to the exporters or importers, or are themselves importers of the allegedly subsidised product, the term 'Union industry' may be interpreted as referring to the rest of the producers; - (b) in exceptional circumstances, the territory of the Union may, for the production in question, be divided into two or more competitive markets and the producers within each market may be regarded as a separate industry if: - (i) the producers within such a market sell all or almost all of their production of the product in question in that market; and - (ii) the demand in that market is not to any substantial degree met by producers of the product in question located elsewhere in the Union.

-In such circumstances, injury may be found to exist even where a major portion of the total Community industry is not injured, provided that there is a concentration of subsidised imports into such an isolated market and provided further that the subsidised imports are causing injury to the producers of all or almost all of the production within such a market.
+In such circumstances, injury may be found to exist even where a major portion of the total Union industry is not injured, provided that there is a concentration of subsidised imports into such an isolated market and provided further that the subsidised imports are causing injury to the producers of all or almost all of the production within such a market.